Microsoft 365 integration with on-premises environments

-You can integrate Office 365 with your existing directory services and with an on-premises installation of Exchange Server, Skype for Business Server 2015, or SharePoint Server 2013.
+You can integrate Microsoft 365 with your existing directory services and with an on-premises installation of Exchange Server, Skype for Business Server 2015, or SharePoint Server.

 - When you integrate with directory services, you can synchronize and manage user accounts for both environments.
 You can also add password hash synchronization or single sign-on (SSO) so users can log on to both environments with their on-premises credentials.

 - When you integrate with on-premises server products, you create a hybrid environment.
-A hybrid environment can help as you migrate users or information to Office 365, or you can continue to have some users or some information on-premises and some in the cloud.
-For more information about hybrid environments, see Office 365 hybrid cloud solutions overview.
+A hybrid environment can help as you migrate users or information to Microsoft 365, or you can continue to have some users or some information on-premises and some in the cloud.
+For more information about hybrid environments, see Hybrid cloud overview.

-You can also use the Azure AD advisors for customized setup guidance:
+You can also use the Azure Active Directory (Azure AD) advisors for customized setup guidance (you must be signed in to Microsoft 365):

 Before you begin

-See where to manage Office 365 user accounts for a list of tools you can use to manage Office 365 users and accounts.
+See where to manage Microsoft 365 accounts for a list of tools you can use to manage Microsoft 365 users and accounts.

-If you have existing user accounts in an on-premises directory, you don't want to re-create all of those accounts in Office 365 and risk introducing differences or errors between the environments.
+If you have existing user accounts in an on-premises directory, you don't want to re-create all of those accounts in Microsoft 365 and risk introducing differences or errors between the environments.
 Directory synchronization helps you mirror those accounts between your online and on-premises environments.
 With directory synchronization, your users don't have to remember new information for each environment, and you don't have to create or update accounts twice.
-You will need to prepare your on-premises directory for directory synchronization, you can do this manually or use the IdFix tool (IdFix tool only works with Active Directory).
+You will need to prepare your on-premises directory for directory synchronization, you can do this manually or use the IdFix tool (IdFix tool only works with Active Directory Domain Services [AD DS]).

-If you want users to be able to log on to Office 365 with their on-premises credentials, you can also configure SSO.
-With SSO, Office 365 is configured to trust the on-premises environment for user authentication.
+If you want users to be able to log on to Microsoft 365 with their on-premises credentials, you can also configure SSO.
+With SSO, Microsoft 365 is configured to trust the on-premises environment for user authentication.

 Different user account management techniques provide different experiences for your users, as shown in the following table.